 - Pass me: I’m not a big fan of this one but just in case you see it you’ll know what’s going on.
 When you drive on the main highway you’ll see big semi trucks going really slow.
 Since it’s hard to see, the driver will turn on his left blinker to let you know you can pass him.
 Like I said I don’t like this one but it’s very common.

 If you are driving in Costa Rica, you will see that addresses are a little different than in the United States, Canada or the UK.

 Costa Ricans use referral points to get to places and these kind of directions might not work for a tourist.
 You’ll see addresses like “From the kids hospital turn left 3 blocks and as soon as you see the leather boots factory turn right and your destination is the second yellow building on your left.”
 Many times they are something like “200 meters west of the bus stop.”

 You’ll find these directions all throughout the country.
-Main roads and destinations have signs but it’s recommended to rent a GPS or if you have a smart phone with data (using a pre paid sim card), download an app called WAZE.
+Main roads and destinations have signs but it’s recommended to rent a GPS or if you have a smart phone with data, download an app called WAZE.
 It works very well in Costa Rica.

 Extra Tips!
 How to Cross the Street in Costa Rica

 Walking is way easier than driving but it will be better to keep these tips in mind.
 You can’t just look both ways once!

 - Most of the drivers will NOT stop for you to cross the road.
 It is very different than the USA or Canada.
 Just a few drivers will stop for you especially if you’re a woman but still be very careful if someone stops for you since other drivers might not know that you’re crossing.

 - Cars will get as close as they can to you.
 The 3 to 5 feet rule here doesn’t apply in most cases so don’t be surprised if you’re touching cars as you walk

 - Some roads don’t have a pedestrian path.
 If you are in that situation, walk on the left side of the road where you can see the car coming towards you and vice versa.